MathToSuccess

 Math Olympiad 3( Week 5 Quiz 1)

-1. George is the oldest.
-Kevin is younger than David and David is younger than Eric.
-Can you make the following conclusion that "Kevin is younger than Eric"?
+1. David is the youngest.
+Eric is younger than Richard and Richard is younger than Ed.
+Can you make the following conclusion that "Eric is older than Ed"?

 Yes No